 - 2 x Dairy-Free Probiotic Capsules

 Make sure you sterilise all cooking and fermentation containers to stop any unwanted bacteria growing in your yoghurt.
 This mean washing everything in boiling hot water or placing it in the dishwasher.

-Place the almonds in a bowl and cover with filtered water.
+Place the almonds in a bowl and cover with water.
 Soak for 8-12 hours until plump.
 You will notice the change in shape.

-Drain the almonds and place into a high powered blender.
-Fill the blender up with water until the contents reach the 4 cup mark.
+Drain the almonds and place into a blender.
+Fill the blender up with water to make 4 cups.
 Blend on high until smooth.
 If you have a smaller less powerful blender do the almonds in batches to get a better result.

 Place a fine sieve or a piece of cheesecloth or nut milk bag over a bowl and pour the contents of the blender into the sieve.
 Strain out as much as the milk as possible.
 Set the almond pulp aside to use in other cooking.

 Rinse the blender out and pour the milk back in and add enough water to make the content reach the 4 cup mark again.
 Set aside.